 Liaison with Faculty: Upon request, the ODS program staff will contact instructors and discuss with them the student’s appropriate classroom accommodations.

-Advising: The ODS staff is available to advise students in areas such as classroom accessibility, residence hall concerns, academic goal setting, program offerings, and referral to other campus services.
+Advising: The ODS staff is available to advise students in areas such as classroom accessibility, residence hall concerns, academic goal setting, and referral to other campus services.
 The program has found over the years that situations are best addressed before they become a crisis, so wise students should discuss concerns early.
 Academic advising concerning courses and requirements for degree completion are not the resposibility of the ODS staff.

 Early Registration: Students with disabilities are afforded early registration privileges.
 Students with disabilities may present stamped forms to the Registrar or use MILO during a special advance registration period.
 We encourage all eligible students to register during this time in order to register for classes that may better fit their diability issues.
 Students who have been out of classes for one semester or more should contact the ODS Office to make sure they are eligible to register early.